 Seek emergency medical attention if your child experiences:

 - Unconsciousness, confusion or disorientation after a head injury

-Also seek emergency attention if your child exhibits the following signs or symptoms following a head injury, which could be signs of a concussion:
+Also seek emergency attention if your child exhibits the following signs or symptoms after a head injury, which could be signs of a concussion:

 - Persistent or worsening headache